Custom databases:)

 --input-target sequence will be slower to build and will use more disk space, since files have be re-written separately for each sequence.
 More information about building by file or sequence can be found here.

-The --level is a important parameter that will define the (max.) classification level for the database (more infos):
+The --level is a important parameter that will define the (max.) classification level (target) for the database (more infos):

 More infos about other parameters here.